chollinger93/ink-free/README.md

 Licensed under the MIT license.

 [^1]: Note that the Feather CDN can still be enabled, but you can also host it statically.
+[^2]: This theme currently supports [umami](https://github.com/umami-software/umami) for a privacy focused alternative.